ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 * The remainder of this section covers goals and requirements, plus a top-level description of RIV.

-* The Solution Overview section outlines how RIV works.
+* The Solution Overview section outlines how Remote Integrity Verification works.

 * The Standards Components section links components of RIV to normative standards.